TP-Link Kasa

 How to Fix / Troubleshooting

-- Check G wiring: At thermostat and furnace board, ensure the G conductor is connected and secure.
+- Check G wiring: At the thermostat and furnace board, ensure the G conductor is connected and secure.

 - System settings: In the Kasa app, verify fan control options and ensure the thermostat is set to control the fan (if your system requires it).

 - Technician test: A technician can jumper R to G at the furnace board.
-If the blower runs with the jumper but not via thermostat, replace the thermostat.
+If the blower runs with the jumper but not via the thermostat, replace the thermostat.
 If it does not run, the furnace fan relay or control board is faulty.

 Advertisements